RubenGama/GeolocationApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.3.

 ## Development server
+1. In the terminal, open VS Code and run 'git clone https://github.com/RubenGama/GeolocationApp.git'.

-Do ´npm install´ first before you run the `ng serve` or the `npm start`.
+2. Do ´npm install´ first before you run the `ng serve` or the `npm start`.

-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding